Education in the Republic of the Congo

 Congo is a 342,000-square-kilometer country in Equatorial Africa.
 Its population is just over 7 million inhabitants, of which 47% is less than 15 years old.
 Life expectancy is 55.8 years old for men and 58.9 years for women, and 33% of the population lives in rural areas.
 12.6% of the Congolese budget is spent on education; 40% on primary education, 31% on secondary level, and 27% on tertiary level.
 Only 1% goes to pre-primary education.

-Education in Congo takes 13 years, from the first level of primary school to the Higher Certificate.

-According to the 2005 UNDP report, 66.8% of Congolese are literate.
+Education in The Congo takes 12 years, and according to the 2005 UNDP report, 66.8% of Congolese are literate.

 Primary level

-Primary level education in the Republic of the Congo takes six years.
-The average age at which children arrive at school is 5½ years.
+Primary level education in the Republic of the Congo takes six years and begins at the age of 6, involving instruction in agriculture, manual skills, and domestic science.
+Furthermore, The average age at which children arrive at school is 5½ years.
 Primary school consists of six grades; two preparatory, two elementary, and two medium classes.
-At the end of the second medium class, the young learner is required to do the Secondary School Entry Test, on which his entry to secondary level is hinged.
+At the end of the second medium class, the young learner is required to do the Secondary School Entry Test, on which their entry to secondary level is hinged.

 Secondary school

 Secondary school takes seven years.
 It consists of two parts, the first one being "college", and the second "lycée".
 In the republic of the Congo, a French-speaking country, the term "college" refers to the first four grades of the Secondary School, including Grades 7, 8, 9 and 10.
 The term "lycée" (or lycee) on the other hand refers to the three subsequent grades of Secondary Level, including Grades 11, 12 and 13.
 There are three kinds of lycées in the country: Agricultural, Technical and General Lycées.

 The Agricultural Lycée welcomes students interested in agriculture.
 At Technical Lycée, students are provided with skills on technological field, including mechanics, engineering and architecture, among others.
 All other students go to the General Lycée.

 Both Agricultural and Technical Lycées welcome students through a special test, whereas the general lycée is open to all who succeed at the GCSE examination, which occurs at the end of Grade 10.

 The General Lycée

 Upon entering General Lycée, students are asked to choose in Grade 10 which division they want to enter in.
 In fact, General Lycée consists of two sections with three grades each.
 Those interested in sciences go to the S division, whereas others go to LE division.
 Students in Grade 11LE interested in economics, go to Subdivision B (for Business), while those interested in languages go to Subdivision A2.
 Those interested in human sciences enter sub-division A3.
 Other students go to subdivision A1.

-Meanwhile, those in Grade 11S which are interested in biological and/or earth sciences, go to Subdivision D, others interested in physics and mathematics go to Subdivision C.

-At Grade 13, every student is required to do the Senior School Higher Certificate Examination, no matter which lycée they are studying in.
+Meanwhile, those in Grade 11S which are interested in biological and/or earth sciences, go to Subdivision D, others interested in physics and mathematics go to Subdivision C. At Grade 13, every student is required to do the Senior School Higher Certificate Examination, no matter which lycée they are studying in.